 This historic 50th anniversary Tribute honors the generation who served during the Vietnam War.
 They didn’t hesitate to put their lives on the line and sacrifice when our country called.
 Some made the ultimate sacrifice.
 All of them deserve our gratitude.
 If you’re a veteran who served, or you want to honor a family member or friend who served, this handsome Tribute pistol will be a lasting tribute to all who honorably served in Vietnam.
 Order yours today to secure your place in this edition honoring all those who proudly served in Vietnam.

 Since the “Tet 50th Anniversary Tribute Pistol” is a working Colt® .45 pistol, we will arrange delivery through a licensed firearms dealer of your choice.
-(Not available in California or Massachusetts)
+(Not available in California, Maryland or Massachusetts)

 I wish to reserve the “Tet 50th Anniversary Tribute Pistol”, a working Colt .45 pistol, at the current issue price of $1,995.* Each Tribute is numbered within the edition limit of 1000, and is accompanied by a numbered Certificate of Authenticity.
 Thirty-day return privilege.